 How do I choose GODPARENTS: In reflecting on whom to choose for godparents, remember that this is not only a ceremonial role on the day of baptism, but a serious life-long commitment to support the parents in bringing up the child as a Catholic Christian.

 - The role of a sponsor/godparent is to help the baptized lead a Christian life in harmony with baptism and to fulfill faithfully, the obligations connected with it (Canon 872).

 - Only one male or one female sponsor or one of each sex is to be employed (Canon 873).
 A sponsor must have completed the sixteenth year; be a Catholic who has been confirmed; be one who has already received the Sacrament of Eucharist; and who lives a life in harmony with the faith and the role to be taken.
 He/she may not be the father or the mother of the baptized (Canon 874).

 - One of the sponsors may be a baptized person who belongs to a non-Catholic ecclesiastic community.
 He/she may serve as a Christian Witness to the baptism together with a Catholic sponsor (Canon 874).

 PRE-BAPTISM CLASSES are held the second Tuesday of the months of February, April, June, August, October, and December at 7:00 p.m. in the parish social hall.
-At the class you can fill out a form for baptismal arrangements even if your child is not yet born.
+Please call or email the parish office to sign up for the class.

 BAPTISMS are held the third Sunday of each month at 1:30 p.m.
 Families are asked to arrive at the church no later than 1:15 p.m.
 Prayers and blessings will take place as a group.
 As each child is baptized, parents, family and guests will gather around the baptismal font.
 Please schedule your baby’s baptism by contacting the parish office.